Master of Science in Telecommunication concentration in Security

 - Competence in security policies, processes, technology, and operations.

 A total of 40 credits is required.
-Students must complete both the Core Curriculum and the Focus Area Requirements.
+Students must complete both the Core Curriculum and the Concentration Requirements.

 MET CS 535 Computer Networks